Raziyya, First Women Ruler of Delhi

 Raziyya marched out of Delhi with her army and encamped on the banks of the river Yamuna to confront the rebels.
 After several clashes, a compromise was reached.
 Maliks Izz al-Din Salari and Kabir Khan Ayaz, secretly joined Raziyya's side on the condition that Malik Jani, Malik Kuji and Junaidi be imprisoned.
 When this news spread, these Maliks fled.
 Raziyya's army pursued them, and Malik Kuji, his brother Fakhr al-Din, and Malik Jani were captured and killed.
 Junaidi managed to escape to the Sirmur Hills, where he eventually died.
 After her triumphant return to Delhi, Raziyya's authority was acknowledged by all Maliks and Amirs from Lakhnauti to Dewal.
 Khwaja Muhazzab al-Din was appointed as the new wazir with the title of Nizam-ul-Mulk.

 The kingdom of Raziyya rose to great prominence.
-She dispatched an army led by Qutb al-Din Hasan Ghauri to confront the Rajputs of Ranthambhore, who had taken control of the fort since the death of her father Iltutmish.
-Qutb al-Din successfully raised the siege and relieved the fort.
-The garrison was then safely withdrawn.
+She dispatched an army led by Qutb al-Din Hasan Ghauri to confront the Rajputs of Ranthambhore, who had besieged the fort after the death of Iltutmish.
+Qutb al-Din rescued the fort and led the Muslim garrison out of the fort.

 Around the year 1239, Sultan Raziyya made a bold move by discarding her female attire and appearing in public wearing a tunic and kullah.
 She sat on the throne without a veil and even made public appearances riding on an elephant.
 Isami and many other historians have distorted her character by claiming that she began to ride escorted by the State officers and people became suspicious of her.
 Isami further alleges that Yaqut used to stand by her side when she mounted her horse; holding her arm and helping her to mount firmly.